 French chef, Rene Chardain, opened the Four Columns Inn in 1965.
 He and his wife, Pierette, raised their own fowl in a barn on the property and fished trout from their personal trout pond, running a farm to table restaurant before the phrase became mainstream.
 Four Columns developed a somewhat regal but snooty reputation, shunning local business for worldwide recognition as a New England Inn with impeccable pedigree.
 It has since done an about face, and as a matter of fact, locals are now welcomed with open arms, even if all they wish to do is have a drink and bite in the Tavern.

 I stayed in the room that Mick Jagger and Jerry Hall preferred – #10 at the top of the stairs.
 Sundrenched in all whites and creams, it blends modern elements with a blond wood antique armoire and two dark portraits of an indeterminate age (Victorian?
 1920’s?) that render the room interestingly eclectic.

-The soaring cathedral ceiling – supported by whitewashed 2X4 wooden beams – double glass fireplace warming both the bedroom and large Jacuzzi bathroom, eggshell-white iron canopy bed (sans canopy) with pillow-top mattress and some of the softest sheets you’ll ever slip into; it’s a plushy respite from the crazy Presidential Campaign, the Rat Race, the kids…..whatever you’re trying to avoid for a few days.
+The soaring cathedral ceiling – supported by whitewashed 2X4 wooden beams – double glass fireplace warming both the bedroom and large Jacuzzi bathroom, eggshell-white iron canopy bed (sans canopy) with pillow-top mattress and some of the softest sheets you’ll ever slip into; it’s a plushy respite from politics, the Rat Race, the kids…..whatever you’re trying to avoid for a few days.

 All rooms are, in fact, having undergone a complete change of decor.
 Take a gander at the collection, and it will be tough to choose.